wpcorner/wp-triage/README.md

 ## Donate

-If you'd like to help support the development of this plugin, you can also [donate via PayPal](https://wptriage.cloud/donate).
+If you'd like to help support the development of this plugin, you can also [donate](https://wptriage.cloud/donate).
 Any amount helps a great deal, thank you!

 ### Get Involved